wavegate/obsidian_vault/Neuroengineering/SH-SY5Y.md

 Price: $495.00

-Dulbecco's Minimum Essential Medium (DMEM)
--Wisely used basal medium for supporting the growth of many different mammalian cells.
+Dulbecco's Minimum Essential Medium (DMEM) is a modification of Basal Medium Eagle (BME) -Wisely used basal medium for supporting the growth of many different mammalian cells.
 F12 Medium
 Fetal Bovine Serum (FBS), 10% final concentration